kavinda-ravishan/linux_driver_dev/freeCodeCamp_org/README.md

 * `sudo dmesg -c` : print and clear
 * `sudo rmmod ldd` : remove driver from kernal
 * `modinfo ldd.ko` : print driver info
+* `lsmod` : Show the status of modules in the Linux Kernel